This post contains affiliate links for your convenience. View our full disclosure policy here.

-This set includes our special Crayon Box Chant, 12 editable crayon box cards and 2 recording pages.
+This set includes our special Crayon Box Chant, 12 editable crayon box cards and 2 recording sheets.

 In the beginning of the school year, I think it’s extra fun to have students recognize not only their own name but classmate’s names too!

-I like to call on students to come up to the pocket chart and choose their own name and then in a another round, I let them choose a friend’s name.
+I like to call on students to come up to the pocket chart and choose their own name.
+In another round, I let them choose a friend’s name.
 We have a lot of fun talking about beginning sounds and blending letters to read each other’s names.

-You might also like to try sight words, high frequency words, dolch words, back to school themed words or silly words!
+You might also like to try customizing the activity with sight words, high frequency words, dolch words, back to school themed words, or silly words!
 Silly words are especially fun during back to school season.